rat-fede/Graft-mobile-wallet/Deployment.md

 # Deployment
-How to deploy the Oxen Wallet.
+How to deploy the graft Wallet.

 1. Get Dependencies from pub
    ```